lau/calecto/README.md

     field :nice_datetime,    Calecto.DateTimeUTC
     field :another_datetime, Calecto.NaiveDateTime
     timestamps usec: true
-    # the timestamps will be DateTimeUTC because of the `use Calecto.Model` line
+    # the timestamps will be DateTimeUTC because of the `use Calecto.Schema` line
   end
 end
 ```